Polydile/dile-components/docs/crud/resource-config.md

 ```

 This module can be used to define configurations specific to the `countries` resource, including templates for items and forms, pagination settings, sorting options, and filters.

+## Adapting to API Responses

+The `responseAdapter` property in the configuration object is an object that defines how the CRUD system will extract data from the REST API responses.

+The default configuration object for the resource provides a `responseAdapter` that works with typical REST API responses.
+However, you can create a custom version of this object by extending the base `ResponseApiAdapter` class.

+For more information, refer to the page dedicated to the [`responseAdapter` object](/crud/response-adapter/).